Alternate Spellings of Surname: Rinek, Rinick, Rinnick

 Sheridan’s 1864 Shenandoah Valley Campaign

-Attached to the Middle Military Division, Army of the Shenandoah beginning in August, early and mid-September saw the departure of several 47th Pennsylvania Volunteers who had served honorably, including Company D’s Captain Henry Woodruff and E Company’s Captain Charles H. Yard.
+Early and mid-September also saw the departure of several 47th Pennsylvania Volunteers who had served honorably, including Company D’s Captain Henry Woodruff and E Company’s Captain Charles H. Yard.
 Both mustered out at Berryville, Virginia on 18 September 1864 upon expiration of their respective three-year terms of service.
 Those members of the 47th who remained on duty were about to engage in their regiment’s greatest moments of valor.

 Battles of Opequan and Fisher’s Hill, September 1864

-Together with other regiments under the command of Union General Philip H. (“Little Phil”) Sheridan and Brigadier-General William H. Emory, commander of the 19th Corps, the members of Company E and their fellow 47th Pennsylvanians helped to inflict heavy casualties on Lieutenant General Jubal Early’s Confederate forces at Opequan (also spelled as “Opequon” and referred to as “Third Winchester”).
+Together with other regiments under the command of Union Major-General Philip H. (“Little Phil”) Sheridan and Brigadier-General William H. Emory, commander of the 19th Corps, the members of Company E and their fellow 47th Pennsylvanians helped to inflict heavy casualties on Lieutenant-General Jubal Early’s Confederate forces at Opequan (also spelled as “Opequon” and referred to as “Third Winchester”).
 The battle is still considered by many historians to be one of the most important during Sheridan’s 1864 campaign; the Union’s victory here helped to ensure the reelection of President Abraham Lincoln.

 Image of the victory of Philip Sheridan’s Union army over Jubal Early’s Confederate forces.
 Kurz & Allison, circa 1893.
 Public domain, courtesy of the Library of Congress.